Topological effect on order-disorder transitions in U(1) sigma models: RG analysis of a 3D Coulomb loop gas with the 1D Berry phase term

-$\delta s_0(\Gamma_j)$ in Eq.~(\ref{Eq:IV-A-9}) gives rise to 1-loop renormalization to the vortex fugacity parameter $\ln t$ [see Section IVC].
-After an integration over the short-loop DOF [$\int_V d^3 R \int_{S_2} d^2\Omega$], the first-order expansion term in $s_0(\Gamma,\Gamma_j)$ in the fourth term of Eq.~(\ref{Eq:IV-A-9}) generates 1-loop renormalization to the Berry phase term $s_{1}(\Gamma_j)$ in the third term of Eq.~(\ref{Eq:IV-A-9})[Section IVD].
-The second-order expansion term in $s_0(\Gamma,\Gamma_j)$ in the fourth term of Eq.~(\ref{Eq:IV-A-9}) produces 1-loop renormalization to the interaction potentials $s_{0}(\Gamma_i,\Gamma_j)$ in the third term of Eq.~(\ref{Eq:IV-A-9})[Section IVE].
-Note also that the second term as well as the zeroth-order in $s_0(\Gamma,\Gamma_j)$ of the fourth term can be included as an inhomogeneous part of the free-energy renormalization.
+$\delta s_0(\Gamma_j)$ in Eq.~(\ref{Eq:IV-A-9}) gives rise to 1-loop renormalization to the vortex fugacity parameter $\ln t$ [Appendix B].
+After an integration over the short-loop DOF [$\int_V d^3 R \int_{S_2} d^2\Omega$], the first-order expansion term in $s_0(\Gamma,\Gamma_j)$ in the fourth term of Eq.~(\ref{Eq:IV-A-9}) generates 1-loop renormalization to the Berry phase term $s_{1}(\Gamma_j)$ in the third term of Eq.~(\ref{Eq:IV-A-9}) [Appendix C].
+The second-order expansion term in $s_0(\Gamma,\Gamma_j)$ in the fourth term of Eq.~(\ref{Eq:IV-A-9}) produces 1-loop renormalization to the interaction potentials $s_{0}(\Gamma_i,\Gamma_j)$ in the third term of Eq.~(\ref{Eq:IV-A-9})[Appendix D].
+Note also that the second term as well as the zeroth-order expansion term in $s_0(\Gamma,\Gamma_j)$ in the fourth term in Eq.~(\ref{Eq:IV-A-9}) can be included as an inhomogeneous part of the free-energy renormalization.
+Consequently, the integration of the short-loop DOF yields the following partition function for the long-loop DOF,